InstantGroup: Instant Template Generation for Scalable Group of Brain MRI Registration: Experiments

 \subsubsection{ADNI}

-The Alzheimer’s Disease Neuroimaging Initiative (ADNI) \cite{mueller2005ways} is a public database for research on Alzheimer’s disease (AD), like detecting AD and tracking the disease's progression.
-We apply Sequence Adaptive Multimodal SEGmentation (SAMSEG) of FreeSurfer to perform automatic segmentation, followed by preprocessing similar to that of OASIS.
-The dataset is split into 675 and 200 as training and test sets.
+The Alzheimer's Disease Neuroimaging Initiative (ADNI) \cite{mueller2005ways} is a public database for research on Alzheimer's disease (AD), like detecting and tracking disease progression.
+We apply Sequence Adaptive Multimodal SEGmentation (SAMSEG) of FreeSurfer to perform automatic segmentation, followed by preprocessing similar to OASIS.
+The dataset is divided into 635/40/200 as training/validation/test sets.
+For both datasets, the train/val/test sets are split by patients/subjects to avoid possible data leakage.

-\subsection{Baseline Methods}
+\subsection{Baseline methods}

-We compare our proposed template generation framework denoted as SETGen with traditional baseline methods ABSORB \cite{jia2010absorb}, BuildTemplate \cite{avants2008symmetric} abbreviated as BuildT and AVE which is a naive template construction method through averaging.
-We also compare with a recent learning-based method Deformable Template \cite{dalca2019learning} abbreviated as DeformT.